MicroFocus/ADM-FT-ToolsLauncher/README.md

 ### <a name="fttools-launcher-limit"></a>Limitations
 In this release, the **FTToolsLauncher** tool has the following limitations:

-1. When setting the rerun times to more than one, the specified number of reruns is carried out even if one rerun passes.
-For example, assume that Test1 is configured to be rerun twice when it failed.
-The test will always rerun twice, even though the first rerun of Test1 already passed.
+1. When setting a test to rerun multiple times, the specified number of reruns is carried out regardless of the test run's success.
+For example, if `Test1` is configured to be rerun twice when it fails, the test always runs **twice**, even if the first run passes.

 2. When running tests in parallel mode, this tool only supports running one test with multiple environment settings in parallel and does not support running multiple tests in parallel.
-For example, you can run Test1 with two browsers like IE and Chrome in parallel, however, you cannot run Test1 and Test2 in parallel.
+For example, you can run `Test1` with two browsers like **IE** and **Chrome** in parallel, however, you cannot run `Test1` and `Test2` in parallel.

 ## <a name="fttools-aborter"></a>FTToolsAborter